Evacuspots and City-Assisted Evacuation

-Evacuspots mark the pick-up locations for the New Orleans City-Assisted Evacuation.
+Evacuspot statues mark the pick-up locations where residents may go to use City-Assisted Evacuation when a mandatory evacuation is called for the City of New Orleans.
 There are 16 statues installed out of 17 spots total.
-Each stainless steel statue is 14-feet-tall, weighs 800 lbs., and are meant to withstand 200 years of wear and tear.
-Designed by public artist, Doug Kornfeld, and installed in 2013, Evacuteer spearheaded the fundraising in collaboration with FEMA, the Arts Council of New Orleans, and the New Orleans Office of Homeland Security and Emergency Preparedness.
+Each stainless steel statue is 14-feet-tall, weighs 800 lbs., and is meant to withstand 200 years of wear and tear.
+Designed by public artist Doug Kornfeld and installed in 2013, Evacuteer spearheaded the fundraising in collaboration with FEMA, the Arts Council of New Orleans, and the New Orleans Office of Homeland Security and Emergency Preparedness.

 What is City-Assisted Evacuation?

-Those with medical or mobility needs should register for the Special Needs Registry by calling 311 or visiting www.nola.gov/ready/evacuspots/
+Anyone with medical or mobility needs should register for CAE ahead of time by calling 311 or visiting: www.nola.gov/ready/evacuspots/

 What can evacuees bring?